 Back in the days, global trade and commerce flourished on the back of shipping voyages.
-A plethora of ships travelled across the world carrying cargos.
-However, the risks those commercial voyages implied was also significant, and if actualised, resulted in massive losses.
+A plethora of ships travelled across the world carrying cargo.
+However, the risks those commercial voyages implied were also significant, and if actualised, resulted in massive losses.

 Naturally, shipowners sought insurance on that front.
 For that, they would prepare thorough documents listing their ship, cargo, crew, and destination’s details.
 Business owners willing to assume the latent risk would sign their names under those documents in exchange for a premium.
 That’s where the term “underwriter” came into being.

 As can be understood from the above anecdote, an underwriter is someone who assumes the risk of another party.
 In reciprocation of their services, they receive a fee, called a premium, commission, interest, or spread, depending on the industry.

 Similarly, based on the industry, an underwriter also performs an array of job roles.
 Underwriters usually work for organisations involved in mortgage loans, insurance policies, equities, and debts.
 The essential point to the underwriter meaning across industries is that they analyse and assume risks of customers against a specific payment.

 Underwriters possess specialised knowledge concerning the intricacies of industries they function in.
 They apply this knowledge to assess and evaluate the risks involved in a transaction or business decision.
 Based on their understanding, they either accept that risk or deny it, whatever works to the benefit of such organisation which they represent.

 Per the enumeration above, an underwriter’s job across all industries is to analyse and subsequently assume the risk of another party against a fee or deny it.

 For example, suppose Raj applies for a mortgage loan with XYZ Bank.
 The underwriter in XYZ assesses the risk Raj carries as a borrower by analysing his credit score, repayment history, and also the true value of such mortgaged property, and whether it stands the loan amount.